franceme/ews-simulator/README.md

 ### Installing

-1. Get the latest code from the repo
+1. Get the latest code from the repo using the command below:

 ```
 git clone https://github.com/Vantiv/ews-simulator.git
 ```

-2. Run the gradle build
+2. Run the gradle build:

 ```
 gradle build
 ```

-The gradle build should create the Spring boot jar in the below folder
+3. The gradle build should create the Spring boot jar as below:

 ```
 build/libs/worldpay-ews-simulator-X.X.X.jar